Quantum Modified Gravity at Low Energy in the Ricci Flow of Quantum Spacetime: Effective Gravity at Low Energy

 The 4th and subsequent terms $O(R^{n}\tau^{n})$ give high energy corrections.
-Further more as $d^{4}x=d^{4}X^{\mu}u=d^{4}X_{\mu}\sqrt{|g|}$ is just the invariant fiducial volume element.
+In the IR limit, the fundamental solution of $u_{*}$ degenerates to a delta function, but considering that the spacetime at IR limit is homogeneous and isotropic, and the general solution of $u_{*}$ recovers a homogeneous density at IR limit, thus the integral measure $d^{4}Xu_{*}$ recovers the classical invariant measure $d^{4}X\equiv dX^{0}dX^{1}dX^{2}dX^{3}\sqrt{|g|}$, the density manifold $(M^{4},g,u)$ recovers the Riemannian manifold $(M^{4},g)$.
 The introducing of matter to the quantum reference frame and pure gravity can be found in \citep{Luo:2021zpi,Luo:2022goc}.
-Finally, including the Lagrangian density of matters $\mathcal{L}_{M}$, the effective action (\ref{eq:EH+cc}) can be rewritten as the standard Einstein-Hilbert+Cosmological Constant (EH+CC) action,
+Finally, including the Lagrangian density of matters $\mathcal{L}_{M}$, the effective action (\ref{eq:EH+cc}) can be rewritten as the standard Einstein-Hilbert+Cosmological Constant (EH + CC) action,

-simply the scalar curvature and the matter Lagrangian becomes scale($\tau$)-dependent.
+simply the scalar curvature and the matter Lagrangian becomes scale($t$ or $\tau$)-dependent.

-Note that the standard EH+CC has two input constants, the Newton's constant $G$ and the cosmological constant (CC) $\Lambda$, while strictly speaking, the action (\ref{eq:EH+cc}) has only one input constant, the critical density $\lambda=\frac{3H_{0}^{2}}{8\pi G}$ as a combination of the two, which is a low energy density compared with the Planck scale.
+Note that the standard EH + CC action has two input constants, the Newton's constant $G$ and the cosmological constant (CC) $\Lambda$, while strictly speaking, the action (\ref{eq:EH+cc}) has only one input constant, the critical density $\lambda=\frac{3H_{0}^{2}}{8\pi G}$ as a combination of the two, which is a low energy density compared with the Planck scale.
 The Planck scale instead is considered play no fundamental role in the theory.
 It is clearly that in an ancient solution configuration (limit $\tau\rightarrow\infty$ exists without local singularities during the Ricci flow) the energy scale could safely go beyond the Planck scale, the situation of the high energy modification is beyond the scope of the paper when the whole partition function (\ref{eq:partition}) is more appropriate to consider.
 At the low energy limit (\ref{eq:EH+CC+Mat}), there are some crucial observations worth stressing.

-(I) The characteristic energy scale of the theory is as low as the critical density and the cosmological constant, which gives a characteristic scale or size to the universe in contrast to the naive predictions of a quantum general relativity plus the cosmological constant (e.g. leading to the cosmological constant problem).
+(i) The characteristic energy scale of the theory is as low as the critical density and the cosmological constant, which gives a characteristic scale or size to the universe in contrast to the naive predictions of a quantum general relativity plus the cosmological constant (e.g. leading to the cosmological constant problem).